pawanvirsingh/meteor_scorekeepapp/README.md

 # meteor_scorekeepapp
 # sample application using react and meteor as a backend
-# for running need to install node meteor and react react-dom numeral and supportign librarry form npm
+ for running need to install node meteor and react react-dom numeral and supporting librarry form npm
 # What is Meteor?

 Meteor is a full-stack JavaScript platform for developing modern web and mobile applications.
 Meteor includes a key set of technologies for building connected-client reactive applications, a build tool, and a curated set of packages from the Node.js and general JavaScript community.